A19 road: Billingham–Seaton Burn

 At this point, the A19 makes a large deviation from its former route, by bypassing Sunderland from the west.
 Its former route went near the coast.
 The 8.75-mile Sunderland Bypass opened as the A108, and was built by W.C.
 French, with fourteen bridges and five underpasses, with the contract awarded in February 1970.
 The A108 was also previously the number of an A road in north London, for a re-routed A10 to Hoddesdon.
 At Herrington the A19 meets the A690 (for Houghton-le-Spring) and the B1286 at an interchange.
 It is crossed by the B1286.
 At Offerton and Hastings Hill there is an interchange with the A183 road (for Penshaw and Pennywell).
 The road crosses the River Wear on the Hylton Bridge, which was built as the A108 in 1975 by W.C.
 French (Construction) Ltd. At North Hylton, there is an interchange with the A1231 (for Washington and Castletown).
-It passes the Sunderland Nissan plant on the left, formerly the site of the Battle of Britain airfield, RAF Usworth.
-It meets the A1290, for Washington, at an interchange, where the road enters the borough of South Tyneside and is crossed by the Great North Forest Trail.

 At Testo's Roundabout with the A184 (for Gateshead and The Boldons), the A19 originally ended as the A1 took over to run through the Tyne Tunnel, before that classification became assigned to the Newcastle Western Bypass from the Angel of the North to Kingston Park.
 To the east the A19 now approaches the Tyne Tunnel, where a second tunnel opened in 2011 to relieve traffic congestion.
 There is a limited access junction (from the north) for Hedworth, and the road is crossed by the Green Line of the Tyne and Wear Metro.
 It meets the A194 (for South Shields) at an interchange.
 At the Jarrow Interchange, there is a roundabout for the A185 (for Hebburn) and the B1297 at the start of the single-carriageway £13 million Tyne Tunnel, opened in October 1967 as the A108.
-The former route north of Sunderland is now the A1018.

 The A19 continues in a north-westerly direction through North Tyneside past Killingworth and Cramlington, rejoining the current A1, just north of Newcastle at Seaton Burn.

-Between Testo's Roundabout and Seaton Burn, the A19 was designated as part of the A1 until the opening of the Newcastle Western Bypass.
+Junction list

+Distinctions

+In 2024, the A19 topped a survey of road users by Transport Focus, with an 85% satisfaction rating, up from 6th place with 77% in 2023.

 Incidents

 In November 1986 a tanker loaded with toluene overturned and caught fire near Brookfield.
 The driver and the occupants of three cars were injured.
 The fire burned for eight hours and led to residents being warned by Cleveland Police of potentially toxic fumes.
 The fire service later criticised the police response as a "massive overreaction".

+In 1988 a stretch of the road in Teesside was notoriously accident prone.
+In a now famous interview, then local councillor Mr Davidson appeared on TV to declare the road safe.
+During the interview, a crash took place directly behind him.

-In June 2008 a fuel tanker began leaking oil from its engine covering a mile-long stetch, including bend, before stopping near Hartlepool.
+In June 2008 a fuel tanker began leaking oil from its engine covering a mile-long stretch, including a bend, before stopping near Hartlepool.
 A small fire broke out and cars began sliding, although none crashed.
 The fire service shut down the road to clean it.